skotzko/oldblog/source/_posts/2015-04-06-computing-the-battle-of-the-futures.md

 >
 > \- [Carl Bass](https://twitter.com/carlbass), in [Wired Magazine](http://www.wired.co.uk/magazine/archive/2012/03/ideas-bank/weve-reached-infinity)

+#### The software of our future
-But here's the kicker: the software of our future will not be written like the software of our past.
+Here's the kicker: *the software of our future will not be written like the software of our past.*

 The software of our future will be distributed, existing across a massive network of computers.
 It will be infinitely scalable on demand.
 It will react to data as needed and take the right actions, at the right time, in the right place.